Have you heard about the new feature from Build a Menu?

 I cannot stress enough how important it is to spend the majority of your time in the Bible and not reading man's words.
 He has truly given us all things that pertain to life and godliness.

 However, there is a time and place where books written by men are appropriate.
-When men are putting forth Biblical truth and helping to explain what God's Word says rather than just spouting psychology or their own ideas, that is good and helpful.
+When men are putting forth Biblical truth and helping to explain what God's Word says rather than just spouting their own ideas, that is good and helpful.
 When they give practical ideas for applying God's Word to everyday situations, that is very helpful also.

 I know there are many, many books about Christian parenting out there, and I surely haven't read all of them.
 I'm sure there are some really good ones that are not on this list.